4skl/SecureFastFileTransfer/README.md

+# !!!!
+Should work but not reviewed yet !!!!

 # 🔐 SecureFastFileTransfer

 Android application for transferring files between devices on the same local network using **AES-256 encryption** with QR code-based secret sharing.